Table: TRPV1 1911A>G SNP distribution in the control group and EM and CM patients. CM group revealed high frequency of AA and missing GG genotype

 A paper saw light in Journal of Molecular Neuroscience.

 According to existing estimates, migraine is a highly prevalent ailment, with about 15 percent of global population suffering from it at one time or another.
 In Russia, the ratio is as high as 20 percent.
 The current diagnostics and treatment methods are strictly clinical, i. e. they are based on a patient's complaints.

-This research was conducted by KFU’s Neurobiology Lab and Gene and Cell Technologies Lab.
+This research was conducted by KFU's Neurobiology Lab and Gene and Cell Technologies Lab in collaboration with the University of Eastern Finland.
 The team looked for genetic markers of migraine for about two years.
 Colleagues from Saint-Petersburg and Kazan State Medical University also contributed.

 “Chronic migraine is a much more serious disease than episodic migraine.
 Migraine is prone to becoming a chronic syndrome, so it's important to detect those who may become afflicted in the risk groups with episodic migraines.
 Such patients may be assigned prevention medications to avoid chronic migraine.
 Thanks to this particular research, we found genetic factors protecting from the chronification of migraines,” says neurologist, Junior Research Associate Aliya Yakubova.

 For the testing, 46 patients with migraine and 50 patients without the disease were selected.
-They donated blood for DNA sequencing.
-In the sequencing process, the scientists determined polymorphisms in the pain receptor TRPV1.
+They donated blood for DNA testing.
+In the polymerase chain reaction process, the scientists determined polymorphisms in the pain receptor TRPV1.
 In this case, the replacement of nucleotide A by nucleotide G leads to the change in amino acids.

 At this stage, the pilot studies have been completed.
 The selection process will continue, and patients with chronic or episodic migraine can partake.